 Q. What is World Finals?

 A. The Odyssey of the Mind World Finals is the culmination of each Odyssey of the Mind season.
 Teams from Odyssey of the Mind Associations from throughout the U.S. and several countries attend to compete.
-The next Odyssey of the Mind World Finals will be held at Iowa State University in Ames, Iowa from May 29-June 1, 2014.
+The next Odyssey of the Mind World Finals will be held in May 2021 for in-person competition and in June 2020 for virtual teams.